The Simplest Form of the Lorentz Transformations: Summary

 \section{Summary}

+The presented Hamilton-Clifford-Dirac formalism allows to compute the Lorentz-transformation (rotations and boosts) for the ten core quantities of (charged) particle dynamics (${\cal E},\vec p,\vec E,\vec B$) simultaneously by symplectic similarity transformations of real $4\times 4$-matrices.
+Neither does this formalism require complex numbers nor does it require the use of ``co-'' and ``contra-variant'' vectors or the lifting or lowering of indices, respectively.
+Similarity transformations are not only simpler, they are in a sense more ``natural''.

-The suggested matrix formalism for the description of space-time coordinates and Lorentz transformations not only provides the simplest possible and most elegant form of the Lorentz transformations, but also a form that has both, mathematical and physical significance.
-The specific use of real Clifford algebras as presented above builds a bridge between classical (symplectic) Hamiltonian theory and quantum mechanics.
-It is - as we believe - specifically of high educational value as it introduces and explains a variety of concepts like symplectic motion, linear systems, group theory, canonical transformations, eigenvalues and -vectors, phase space, Lorentz transformations, Lorentz force, Clifford algebras, the Dirac equation and matrix exponentials by the analysis of the algebraic properties of real $4\times 4$-matrices.
-Furthermore our approach might be of interest for the use in numerical modelling - not because it is faster (which we did not check), but because it is simple, stable and well suited for modular programming.
+The suggested matrix formalism for the description of space-time coordinates and Lorentz transformations provides not only the simplest possible and most elegant form of the Lorentz transformations for the basic physical quantities, i.e. 4-vectors and the six electromagnetic field components, but also a form that has both, mathematical and physical significance.
+The specific use of real Clifford algebras builds a bridge between classical (symplectic) Hamiltonian theory and quantum mechanics.
+It is - as we believe - specifically of high educational value as it introduces and explains a variety of concepts like symplectic motion, linear Hamiltonian systems, group theory, canonical transformations, eigenvalues and -vectors, phase space, Lorentz transformations, Lorentz force, the Pointing Vector, Clifford algebras, the Dirac equation and matrix exponentials by the analysis of the algebraic properties of little more than real $4\times 4$-matrices.
+Furthermore this approach might be of interest for the use in numerical modeling - not because it is faster (it might be, but we did not check), but mostly because it is simple, stable and ideally suited for modular programming.